Bremen Street Park: Recreation facilities

+Directly across from Airport Station, at the Brooks Street entrance to the park, lies a large spray fountain open to the public during the summer months.
+There are three playgrounds located within the park: one at the south-west terminus, next to the YMCA, and two in the center next to the spray fountain pavilion.
+The playgrounds are open to the public during daylight hours in the spring, summer and autumn months.

+Along the north-east edge of the park, across from the Boston Public Library, lies a community garden, which offers residents a place to grow their own flowers, vegetables, and plants.
+When originally opened in July 2007, there were 46 plots available.
+In October 2010, MassPort expanded the garden, adding 27 additional plots.

+In the middle of the park lies an outdoor performance amphitheater; a tiered grassy area for events and performances.
+At the center of the amphitheater lies a cement platform with a map of East Boston and the original islands that made up the area.
+In the middle of the park lies a monument of Donald McKay, an East Boston Resident best known as the builder of clipper ships, including the Flying Cloud.
+Park designers Brown, Richardson & Rowe worked with a local artist to incorporate this sculpture into the park design.

 In October 2014, MassPort announced the plans for East Boston's first dog park, giving residents a place to bring their dogs.
 Dedicated on September 14, 2015, the Bremen Street Dog Park is located at the southeast terminus of Bremen Street Park, underneath the Route 1A overpass near the Sumner Tunnel, where the neighborhoods of Jeffries Point and lower Eagle Hill intersect.
 The $250,000 half-acre dog park is divided into a 17,000-square-foot section for larger dogs and a 5,500-square-foot part for smaller ones, fenced off from each other.
 Each area has its own dog exercise centers including agility courses, pet waste stations, benches, separate water fountains for dogs and their owners, and benches.
 Pressley Associates Landscape Architects of Boston designed the park's dog play area with a surface of crushed gravel, replacing the site's original cobblestones.
 An asphalt track for dog owners to socialize, run around, or watch their dogs at play surrounds the graveled area.
 The remainder of Bremen Street Park does not allow dogs.

-Performance Amphitheater

-In the middle of the park lies an outdoor performance amphitheater; a tiered grassy area for events and performances.
-At the center of the amphitheater lies a cement platform with a map of East Boston and the original islands that made up the area.

-Donald McKay Sculpture

-In the middle of park lies a monument of Donald McKay, an East Boston Resident best known as the builder of clipper ships, including the Flying Cloud.
-Park designers Brown, Richardson & Rowe worked with a local artist to incorporate this sculpture into the park design.